 One of the most important aspects to consider if you are thinking of homing rabbits is the plural: keeping at least two rabbits together (as long as they prove compatible) is imperative to their well-being – they live in large groups in the wild and aren’t meant to be solitary creatures.
-So, ideally they need to be in pairs or groups to avoid loneliness.
+So, ideally, they need to be in pairs or groups to avoid loneliness.

 Like most animals, rabbits require a bit of TLC: be sure to check in on your fluffy one at least once a day, twice if possible.
-This will not only build a good bond, but will also give you the opportunity to see if there’s any changes in their behaviour or appearance.
+This will not only build a good bond but will also give you the opportunity to see if there are any changes in their behaviour or appearance.
 Though rabbits may seem like cuddly, docile companions this isn’t always the case; like any other animal, they have personalities so do not be surprised if your rabbit is not a fan of too much human interaction!

 One of the most important things to look out for on your daily visits is to check out for any scaly patches around the ears, swelling and discharge around the ears or eyes.
 A weekly check on their teeth is crucial as dental issues in rabbits is a common problem (see rabbit dental care).